RfidResearchGroup/proxmark3/README.md

 The official PM3-GUI from Gaucho will not work.
 The new universal GUI will work.
 [Proxmark3 Universal GUI](https://github.com/burma69/PM3UniversalGUI)

-## Notices
-Kali and ArchLinux users usually must kill their modem manager in order for the proxmark3 to enumerate properly.
-`sudo apt remove modemmanager`

 ## Issues
 Please see the [Proxmark Forum](http://www.proxmark.org/forum/index.php) and see if your issue is listed in the first instance Google is your friend :) Questions will be answered via the forum by Iceman and the team.